prakarshs/Ekart-Microservice/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 ![product-screenshot]

-Welcome to Ekart, a cutting-edge microservices project that transforms online shopping.
-Our platform comprises four core services: <ul><li>Stock Services <li>Order Services <li>Payment Services and <li>Frontend Services</ul> Powered by <b>Maven, Spring Boot 2.7.15, and Java 11,</b> we've adopted a <b>Database per Service</b> architecture for autonomy and scalability.
+Ekart is an innovative microservices project that transforms the world of online shopping.
+Our platform comprises four core services:

+- Stock Services
+- Order Services
+- Payment Services
+- Frontend Services

+## Microservices Architecture

+We've adopted a "Database per Service" architecture to provide autonomy and scalability.
+Microservices are being adopted widely since they offer scalability, flexibility, and the ability to develop and deploy software components independently, which accelerates innovation and agility in modern software development.

+## Key Features

+- **Cloud API Gateway (SpringGateway)**: Efficiently routes requests between services, ensuring smooth communication.
+- **Circuit Breaker (Resilience4j)**: Implemented in each service and the gateway for fault tolerance and reliability.
+- **Okta Integration**: Industry-standard security is guaranteed through Okta integration in the gateway.

+## Our Technology Stack

+- **Service Discovery**: Eureka ensures smooth service discovery.
+- **Centralized Configurations**: Config Server pulling from my github repo centralizes configurations.
+- **Data Storage**: MySQL stores data reliably.
-Eureka ensures smooth service discovery, while Config Server centralizes configurations. <b>MySQL</b> stores data reliably, while <b>Docker and Zipkin Sleuth</b> enhance traceability.
-Our frontend, built with <b>HTML, CSS,</b> and <b>JavaScript,</b> offers a seamless shopping experience. <b>RestTemplate</b> and <b>OpenFeign</b> handle communication between services, making Ekart a comprehensive solution for modern commerce.
+- **Traceability**: Docker and Zipkin Sleuth enhance traceability.
+- **Frontend**: Our frontend is built with HTML, CSS, and JavaScript, offering a seamless shopping experience.
+- **Communication**: RestTemplate, OpenFeign & WebClient in Cloud Gateway (since gateway is a WebFlux/Spring Reactive Web service) handle communication between services, making Ekart a comprehensive solution for modern commerce.

+Ekart is not just about convenience; it's also about ensuring the utmost security, scalability, and fault tolerance.
+With Cloud API Gateway, circuit breakers, Okta integration, and a modern tech stack, we provide an unparalleled shopping experience.

-### Built With
+## Built With

 Our project's core lies in **Maven Spring Boot** and the FrontEnd is built on vanilla **HTML, CSS & JavaScript.** And the communication between the services is provided by Apache Kafka.